April 8-April 23, 2026

 The itinerary

-Arrival in Tashkent, capital of Uzbekistan, private transfer to your hotel for a rest, and check-in at Bentley Hotel.
+Arrival in Tashkent, capital of Uzbekistan, private transfer to your hotel for a rest, and check-in at our Hotel.

 Museum of Applied Arts, Tashkent

 We will have a welcome breakfast in a Restaurant.
 After breakfast, we will have an orientation meeting about the general aspects of the tour.
-We will have a short drive into the Town and a morning visit to the Applied Art Museum which contains a good number of textiles of silk Suzanis, Metallic embroideries, Pottery from all around, wood art, and samples of Ikats, etc. After lunch, we will visit the Uzbekistan History Museum.
-Our Turkish guide, Deniz Coskun will add some comments on the KIPCHAK Turkic group which is one of the main divisions of Turks in Central Asia as well as the Oghuz Division.
-After a break at the hotel, we will have our welcome Dinner at Cafe 1991, Overnight at Bentley
+We will have a short drive into the Town and a morning visit to the Applied Art Museum, which contains a good number of textiles of silk Suzanis, Metallic embroideries, Pottery from all around, wood art, and samples of Ikats, etc. After lunch, we will visit the Uzbekistan History Museum.
+Our Turkish group leader, Deniz Coskun, will add some comments on the KARLUK Turkic group, which is one of the main divisions of Turks in Central Asia, as well as the Oghuz Division.
+After a break at the hotel, we will have our welcome Dinner at Cafe 1991, and overnight at our hotel in Tashkent.

-Departure for Kokand City, with 5 5-hour drive with a stop over the Patir traditional Uzbek bread local center.
-We will arrive at Arrival at Kokand early afternoon and will have lunch at Orda restaurant. we will visit Khudayar Khan Palace, the Authentic palace of the last Uzbek Kaganate, remaining from the 19th century.
-We will see the Juma Masjeed & Khalva workshop (optional).
+Departure for Kokand City, with a 5-hour train journey.
+We will arrive at Arrival at Kokand early afternoon and will have lunch at Orda restaurant.
+We will visit Khudayar Khan Palace, the Authentic palace of the last Uzbek Khanate, remaining from the 19th century.
+We will see the Juma Masjid & Khalva workshop (optional, according to the time allowance).
 In the afternoon, we will depart for Rishtan, the famous town hosting one of the classical national Uzbek ceramic styles.
-1.5 hours of drive.
-We will visit Alisher ceramics workshop and will have a master class there and see the classical Uzbek rural ceramic production method.
+1.5 hours of driving.
+We will visit Alisher Ceramics Workshop and participate in a master class, where we will observe the classical Uzbek rural ceramic production method.
 Dinner at Alisher’s.
-After dinner, we will depart for hotel 777 at Fergana town with, 1.5 hours of driving, check-in, and overnight at 777 Fergana Hotel
+After dinner, we will depart for the Hotel 777 at Fergana town with 1.5 hours of driving, check-in, and overnight at the 777 Fergana Hotel.

 Khudayar Khan’s Palace, Kokand

 Departure to Margilan, the Ikat capital of Uzbekistan distant by 15 minutes.
-We will meet our local guide Aziz who is at the same time one of the most talented ikat producers in the area, who produced his ikats with natural dyes.
-We’ll visit Qumtepe Bazaar a local market full of cultural and personal interactions, and visit some artisans’ stands our local guide Aziz will introduce us to. we will stop by a suzani embroiderer, and carpet weaver lady in her house/workshop, examine her crafts, and talk about the importance of women in the crafts world of Uzbekistan.
-Lunch at Shork Cafe.
+We will meet our local textile expert, Aziz, who is at the same time one of the most talented ikat producers in the area, who produces his ikats with natural dyes.
+We’ll visit Qumtepe Bazaar, a local market full of cultural and personal interactions, and visit some artisans’ stands, which our local guide, Aziz, will introduce us to.
+We will stop by a suzani embroiderer and carpet weaver lady in her house/workshop, examine her crafts, and talk about the importance of women in the crafts world of Uzbekistan.
+Lunch at z local Cafe.
 After lunch, Aziz will show us how to make natural dyes for ikats in his workshop.
-Later on, he will take us to a Bahmal (Uzbek velvet) in a house in a nearby village. we will be at Aziz’s house to see the various rare natural dyed ikat types.
-Dinner at Aziz’s.
-Departure for the hotel 777 at Fegana (15 minutes of drive).
-Overnight at Hotel 777
+Later on, he will take us to a Bahmal (Uzbek velvet) in a house in a nearby village.
+We will be at Aziz’s house to see the various rare, naturally dyed ikat types.
+Dinner at the hotel 777 at Fegana (15 minutes’ drive).
+Overnight at Hotel 777.

 Bahmal Velvet production, Margilan